 Located in the centre of Poole on the shores of the UK's largest inland saltwater lake, Rockley's Poole Park centre is based in a purpose-built boathouse.
 Your students can be on the water within minutes of arriving on-site!
 Poole Park offers the ideal environment for school-aged pupils to experience watersports either for the first time or for short taster sessions.

-Rockley at Poole Park specialises in introductory sailing, windsurfing, paddleboarding and kayaking, enabling students and individuals to work towards various qualifications.
+Rockley at Poole Park specialises in introductory sailing, paddleboarding, kayaking and raft building, enabling students and individuals to work towards various qualifications.

 Poole Park offers a perfect introduction to the world of watersports making it accessible and affordable to students and their families.